Person reviewing credit report deciding whether to pay off collections or wait for them to age off

 What Happens When a Collection Hits the 7-Year Mark?

-However, the debt itself does not disappear.
-A collector can still attempt to collect, and depending on your state’s statute of limitations, may still have the right to sue — though this becomes increasingly rare as time passes.
+The debt itself does not disappear, however.
+A collector can still attempt to collect, and depending on your state’s statute of limitations, may still have the right to sue, though this becomes increasingly rare as time passes.
 If a collection account fails to drop off after 7 years, you have the right to dispute it with each of the three major bureaus under the FCRA.
 Keeping records of your original delinquency dates is essential for enforcing this right.

 Key Takeaway: Collections are legally required to be removed from credit reports after 7 years under the Fair Credit Reporting Act — no payment required.
 If an account is not removed after this period, dispute it immediately with Equifax, Experian, and TransUnion.